Have Patience: Le'Veon Bell Says His RB Revolution Is Still Coming

 #Steelers' offer to Le'Veon Bell averaged over $12M per, with $30M in first 2 years, $42M over 3, per sources.
 Decided to play on $12.1M tag2017-7-18 15:37:53

-Seventy-two million dollars?
 McCoy would've signed that deal.

 Sitting at his locker shortly after a herd of cameras has moved on, Bell is told just that.
 He looks ahead without blinking.